FLORIDA BLACK FOOTBALL PIONEERS

 In our modern era there are so many black athletes competing in high school, college, and professional sports that we often overlook a sad time in our past.

 None of the big southern football schools had blacks on their teams, and would not play teams that had black players.
+That was the law in most Southern states.
 Think Florida, Alabama, Georgia, Mississippi, Florida State, LSU, and dozens more.

 The photo above is the all white 1966 University of Florida football team.
 Most of these young men were not racists; that's just the way the culture was in Florida and most of the South back then.